 Please note: I was given a copy of the book In Bloom by B&H Publishers in exchange for my honest review of the book.
 I received no other compensation for this review.

 This post contains affiliate links.
-I you make a purchase from a link on this page I may recieve a small portion of income from your purchase.
+I you make a purchase from a link on this page I may recieve a small portion of income from your purchase at no additional cost to you.

 #InBloom #KaylaAimee #BookReview #runningtherace